iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Way 1: Allow WLAN & Cellular for Safari

-Step 1: Go to Settings on iPhone.
+Step 1: Go to Settings on your iPhone.

 Step 2: Tap Cellular.